John Thomas Steinbock: Auxiliary Bishop of Orange

-On May 29, 1984, Steinbock was appointed auxiliary bishop of the Diocese of Orange and titular bishop of Midila by Pope John Paul II.
-He received his episcopal consecration on July 14, 1984, from Cardinal Timothy Manning, with Bishops William Johnson and Manuel Moreno serving as co-consecrators.
-Steinbock chose as his personal motto "All for the love of God."

-Steinbock became vicar general of the diocese on July 18, 1984, and diocesan administrator on July 29, 1986.
+On May 29, 1984, Steinbock was appointed auxiliary bishop of Orange and titular bishop of Midila by Pope John Paul II.
+He received his episcopal consecration at St. Columba Church in Garden Grove, California, on July 14, 1984, from Cardinal Timothy Manning, with Bishops William Johnson and Manuel Moreno serving as co-consecrators.
+Steinbock chose as his personal motto "All for the love of God."Steinbock was appointed vicar general of the diocese in July 1984, and diocesan administrator in 1986.

 Bishop of Santa Rosa

-John Paul II named Steinbock as the third bishop of the Diocese of Santa Rosa on January 27, 1987.
+John Paul II named Steinbock as the third bishop of Santa Rosa on January 27, 1987.

 Bishop of Fresno

-John Paul II appointed Steinbock as the fourth bishop of the Diocese of Fresno on October 15, 1991.

-In 2003, Steinbock published Ministry of Presence, a book of 100 vignettes from his 21 years ministering to the poor, immigrants and gang members in East Los Angeles and skid row.
-He wrote: "One may not be able to respond to the many problems in people's lives, but one can be with them in their sufferings and joys.
+John Paul II appointed Steinbock as the fourth bishop of Fresno on October 15, 1991.
+In 2003, Steinbock published Ministry of Presence, a book of 100 vignettes from his 21 years ministering to the poor, immigrants and gang members in East Los Angeles, California and on skid row.
+He wrote:"One may not be able to respond to the many problems in people's lives, but one can be with them in their sufferings and joys.
 And the priest is with the people, so that they understand that the Lord Jesus is with them, loving them, suffering with them."